Northeastern North Carolina

 (1862 - 1865), Washington

-Union troops captured the town and built a line of earthwork fortifications around the town in June 1862.
+Union troops captured the town in March 1862, and later built a line of earthwork fortifications around the town in June 1862.
 Clockwise from the north:

 Fort Cerris (three guns), manned by Navy sailors.